 Step 10) Once the caulking is dry, paint all of the molding.

 And that is it!
-10 steps to an awesomely improved door or window!
+Here are the 10 steps to an awesomely improved door or window but just remember that there is always the possibility to get a window replacement!

 Right next to the back door is the dining room.
 The two windows in that room have the same molding too, which Jacob did a couple months ago.